mui/material-ui/docs/data/base/components/slider/slider.md

 ### Value label

-The value label can be rendered around the thumb by using the optional `slots` prop with the `valueLabel` slot.
-There are typically two use cases for when the value label is shown:
+A label for the value can be rendered around the thumb by using the optional `slots` prop with the `valueLabel` slot.
+These are the typical use-cases for showing the value label:

 - always
 - only when hovering over the thumb - using CSS